When people consider traveling to Budapest, food doesn’t seem to come up on the list often as a reason to visit.

 Originally made by the Jewish community, this stew prominently features kidney beans, onions, barley, meat, and–I know you’re shocked–the ubiquitous paprika.

-Once upon a time, solet was typically prepared on Fridays before Shabbat and then eaten on Saturdays lunch, but the tastiness of the dish has grown and it’s now popular throughout Hungary.
+Once upon a time, solet was typically prepared on Fridays before Shabbat and then eaten for Saturday’s lunch.

 Újházi Chicken Soup